drupalprojects/memcache/README.txt

-Here is an example configuration where the 'cache_form' bin is set to bypass memcache and use the standard table-based Drupal cache by assigning it to a cluster called 'none'.
+Here is an example configuration where the 'cache_form' bin is set to bypass memcache and use the standard table-based Drupal cache by assigning it to a cluster called 'database'.
 If you are having problems with multi-step forms or if you are receiving "This form was missing from the server cache..." errors then excluding 'cache_form' from memcache may solve your problem.